 While all interns will have professional development time they can devote to working on their dissertations, this AoE is for the intern who is currently conducting research other than their dissertation, is interested in joining a professional staff member’s current research project, or would like to work with the Director of the Center on a research project associated with Counseling Center data.

-In addition to our crisis walk-in services, the Counseling Center is in a unique position of having a close relationship with The CALL, which is a crisis intervention and suicide prevention hotline.
 Interns who choose this AoE would first become more intensely involved with the literature in the fields of crisis intervention and suicide prevention.
 Readings will include history, theory, intervention skills, multicultural issues, gatekeeper training, skills training, law enforcement issues, disaster/trauma response, and current concerns and future directions.
-The intern will also become involved in providing more direct service and supervision with The CALL.
 Finally, the intern will participate in local suicide prevention efforts including campus and community events, and campus gatekeeper trainings based on the LivingWorks models.

 Therapy: Individual, Marital/Family, Group or Crisis Intervention